A Quick One: Compositions and recording

 John Entwistle would later cite "Whiskey Man" as the first song he ever wrote.
 It tells the story of a drunkard whose best friend is a man he sees only after drinking heavily.
-The drunkard is eventually locked in padded room in a sanitarium, and he laments not being able to share the room with Whiskey Man or even call him.
-The song was cut at CBS on 3 October, with Entwistle playing French Horn in addition to bass.
+The drunkard is eventually locked in a padded room in a sanitarium, and he laments not being able to share the room with Whiskey Man or even call him.
+The song was cut at CBS on 3 October, with Entwistle playing french horn in addition to bass.
 In the first line of the song, Entwistle accidentally sings the word "friend" as "fwend"; not wanting to record an entirely new take, he instead opted to double-track the vocal and sing "flend" as a quick fix.

-"Heat Wave", the only cover track and the only nod to the group's soul influences on the album, was originally written by Tamla's Holland–Dozier–Holland team and performed by Martha and the Vandellas.
+"Heat Wave", the album's only cover version (and its only nod to the group's soul influences), was originally written by Tamla's Holland–Dozier–Holland team and performed by Martha and the Vandellas.
 Originally attempted by the Who for their 1965 debut album, it was the first song cut for A Quick One on 31 August 1966 along with the EP tracks "Barbara Ann" and "Batman".
 It was replaced by "Happy Jack" on the original US release but later included on the 1974 double album repackaging of A Quick One and The Who Sell Out (1967).

 "Cobwebs and Strange" was originally called "Showbiz Sonata".
 Entwistle claimed that the melody came from the 1960 UK television series Man from Interpol (1960).
 The instrumental was written for this series by Tony Crombie, who released it under its original title "Eastern journey".
 The track was recorded at Pye sometime prior to 29 September, with each band member playing a wind instrument: Townshend played the penny-whistle, Entwistle the trumpet and French horn, Daltrey the trombone, and Moon the tuba.
 Townshend remembers the group having great fun marching around a single mono microphone in the studio as it taped.
-However, this idea didn't work and Entwistle recalls the final take was recorded with them standing still.
+However, this idea did not work and Entwistle recalls the final take was recorded with them standing still.

 One of just four Townshend compositions on the album, "Don't Look Away" opened side two and was recorded at CBS on 3 October.

 "See My Way", Roger Daltrey's only writing contribution to the album, is a pastiche of Buddy Holly compositions.
 Townshend helped Roger demo the song at his Soho apartment studio with later overdubs taped at IBC sometime before 29 September.
 In order to achieve a deadened tom-tom sound like that of Crickets drummer Jerry Allison's distinctive paradiddles on "Peggy Sue", towels were placed on Moon's drum kit.
 When this resulted in a sound that did not satisfy the band, Moon instead played the tom fills on cardboard boxes.